dfoderick/tape-recorder/README.md

 Tape Recorder could be used any time detail data is filtered, processed, grouped or summarized.
 Capturing the execution path between the data points is key.

-There is obviously a lot of hand waving here.
 Writing applications that are fully attestable is difficult, but Tape Recorder shows that it is possible.

 # Tape Recorder Attestations

 Tape Recorder code has this basic structure.
 Lets call them attestations.
 ```
-recorder-on <Your code goes here.
-It can be anything you can imagine!> recorder-off
+recorder-on <Your code goes here> recorder-off
 ```
+The code can be any bitcoin script or something that compiles to bitcoin script.
 Instructions that are necessary for attestation between the on/off get recorded.

 For example, the following attestation computes factorial of 5.
 It loops inside the `fac` function.
 ```
 recorder-on 5 fac 120 PUSHDATA OP_EQUAL recorder-off
 ```
-During execution the loop is unrolled.
-It looks like this (in ASM format).
+During execution the loop is unrolled when it is written to tape.
+The tape looks like this (in ASM format).
 ```
 01 01 OP_MUL 02 OP_MUL 03 OP_MUL 04 OP_MUL 05 OP_MUL 78 OP_EQUAL
 ```